AndrewGibbs/PathFinder/README.md

 \int_{-1}^1\sin(x)\exp(\mathrm{i}100x^2)\mathrm{d}x=0,
 $$

 and will produce a simple plot of the contour deformation.

+PathFinder uses MEX codes to improve performance.
+MEX codes for Windows, Mac and Linux operating systems are provided in the src/MEXcompilation folder, and if the appropriate MEX files are compatible with your operating system then they should run without problems.
+However, if the above test fails and you get an error message like "```Unrecognized function or variable 'get_smallest_supset_ball_mex'```" then you will need to run ```compile_all.m``` to produce MEX code optimised for your operating system.
+For this you need to have the Matlab Coder package installed.

-If it doesn't work, please raise an issue.
+If you encounter problems, please raise an issue and we will try to help!

 ## Usage